composer/composer/doc/05-repositories.md

 setting the `"package-path"` option to the sub-directory, in this example it would be `"package-path": "foo/bar/"`.

-If you have a private Subversion repository you can safe credentials in the http-basic section of your config (See [Schema](04-schema.md)):
+If you have a private Subversion repository you can save credentials in the http-basic section of your config (See [Schema](04-schema.md)):

 ```json